Undergraduate Course: Introduction to Japanese Literature (ASST08053)

 On completion of this course, the student will be able to:

-- Conduct independent research, think critically and present information, ideas and arguments effectively in written form.
+- Conduct independent research, think critically and present information, ideas and arguments effectively in written form (assessed through the essay) and in small group discussion (assessed through the tutorial presentations)

-- Participate actively in small group discussion, convene and record proceedings.
+- Participate actively in small group discussion, convene and record proceedings (assessed through the tutorial tasks)

 |Course textbooks: |